Particle-Network/particle-network-docs/getting-started/platform-specific-guides/android.md

 ---
-description: All you need to know for integrating Particle on Andriod
+description: All you need to know for integrating Particle on Android
 ---

-# Andriod
+# Android

 ## General